 My job as an indexer is to make your book more accessible to both groups of readers.
 A good index may increase the sales for your book.
-I have frequently heard that both librarians and classroom instructors will often make decisions based on the presence and quality of the indexes in the books they are considering.
+I have frequently heard that both librarians and classroom instructors will often make decisions based on the presence and quality of the indexes in the books they are considering purchasing.

 Contact me at elenagwynne@gmail.com for more information.
 I’m looking forward to working with you.